mattermost/docs/source/process/security.md

 1. Are there policies and procedures to ensure compliance with applicable legislative, regulatory and contractual requirements to address intellectual property rights on business processes or information technology software products?
    - Yes.

-1. Is there a records retention policy covering paper & electronic records, including email in support of applicable regulations, standards and contractual requirements?
+1. Is there a records retention policy covering paper and electronic records, including email in support of applicable regulations, standards and contractual requirements?
    - Yes.
-For example, records of customers with NDAs are retained in the event when an NDA is terminated and requires destruction of records.
+For example, records of customers with NDAs are retained in the event an NDA is terminated and requires destruction of records.

-1. Is licensing maintained in all jurisdictions where the business is or where licensing is required?
+1. Is licensing maintained in all jurisdictions where the business operates or where licensing is required?
    - Yes.

 1. Is there an internal compliance and ethics program to ensure professional ethics and business practices are implemented?